Institutional racism in the Metropolitan Police

-A history of institutional racism, dating back to at least the 1990s, has been acknowledged by the Metropolitan Police Service.
+Institutional racism in the Metropolitan Police refers to racism in the United Kingdom's London Metropolitan Police Service, dating back to at least the 1970s.
 Statistics on stop and search show a disproportionate number of such searches targeting those from ethnic minorities.
 Criticism is also levelled at the use of stop and search on children, particularly children from black and ethnic minority backgrounds.

-In response, the Metropolitan Police has made efforts to increase diversity in recruitment and address racial bias.
+In response, the Metropolitan Police has acknowledged the problem, and made efforts to increase diversity in recruitment and address racial bias.

 History

-Institutional racism has been acknowledged in the London Metropolitan Police since at least the 1970s and has received significant coverage.
+Institutional racism has been acknowledged in the London Metropolitan Police (Met) since at least the 1970s and has received significant coverage.

 In 1970, a group of British black activists known as the Mangrove Nine were tried for violent clashes during a protest against the police targeting of The Mangrove restaurant in Notting Hill.
-The nine men were all acquitted of the most serious charges and the trial became the first judicial acknowledgement of racial hatred within the Metropolitan Police.
+The nine men were all acquitted of the most serious charges and the trial became the first judicial acknowledgement of racial hatred within the Met.

-Following the murder of Stephen Lawrence in 1993, Judge William Macpherson headed a public inquiry (1998) into the handling of the original Metropolitan Police Service investigation of the murder.
-The inquiry concluded that the investigation was incompetent and that the force was institutionally racist.
+Following the murder of Stephen Lawrence in 1993, Judge William Macpherson headed a public inquiry (1998) into the handling of the original Met investigation of the murder.
+The inquiry concluded that the investigation was incompetent, coining the phrase "institutionalised racism" to describe the behaviour of the police.

 In a 1995 study, sociologist Jock Young found that of 1000 randomly selected residents of Finsbury Park who were asked if they had been stopped by the police over the past year, the percentage of the White Irish population who reported being stopped was disproportionately large, at 14.3%, in contrast to 12.8% of Black Caribbean and 5.8% of White British people.
 The researchers found the Police tactic of waiting outside Irish pubs and clubs to make arrests, to be the cause for the high percentage of White Irish who reported being stopped.
 This was labelled a form of 'institutionalised racism'.

 In 2005, police shot dead Jean Charles de Menezes, a Brazilian man who had wrongly been identified as a perpetrator of the attempted terrorist bombings the day before.

 During the 2020 COVID-19 pandemic, the Metropolitan police were found to be 2.17 times as likely to issue fines to black people for lockdown breaches, relative to the general population.

-The Met said: "In total, more white people received FPNs [fixed penalty notices] or were arrested than other individual ethnic groups.
-However, when compared with the composition of the resident population, higher proportions of those in black and minority ethnic (BAME) groups were issued with FPNs or arrested across London as a whole.
-The reasons for this are likely to be complex and reflect a range of factors.
-This includes interactions between the areas subject to significant proactive policing activity targeting crime hotspots and both the variation in the age profile and geographical distribution of ethnic groups in London."
+While more white people received Fixed Penalty Notices (FPNs) or were arrested than other individual ethnic groups, when compared with the composition of the resident population, higher proportions of those were in black and minority ethnic (BAME) groups.
+The Met pointed out that this was likely to reflect a range of factors including more proactive policing targeting crime hotspots, and both the variation in the age profile and geographical distribution of ethnic groups in London.